Ryan McMahon Player Props: Rockies vs. Padres

 - McMahon hit .246 with 23 doubles, three triples, 20 home runs and 60 walks.

-- McMahon drove in a run in 45 of 153 games last season (29.4%), including 14 occasions when he drove in multiple runs (9.2%).
+- McMahon picked up an RBI in 29.4% of his games last year (45 of 153), with two or more RBIs in 14 of those games (9.2%).
 He had three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.